 As a public humanities project, Medieval Chicago aims to provide content for the widest possible audience, consisting of both scholars and public intellectuals alike.
 Its tone, therefore, will remain primarily academic, but less formally or strictly so than the average scholarly publication because it strives to connect with readers on a more personal level than abstruse jargon often permits.
 Audience engagement is a primary goal, and visitors to this site can become active participants in their learning by reading, responding, and, hopefully, going out into the real world to experience firsthand the topics under discussion here.
 There is, thus, an optional interactive element that allows visitors to choose their own Medieval Chicago adventure with a level of participation that suits them.
 At the very least, I hope that all visitors interested in any part of the project find it, not only a meaningful and enriching resource, but also, ultimately, a fun place to learn.

-In 2016, Karrie Fuller received her PhD in English from the University of Notre Dame, specializing in medieval literature and manuscripts.
-She has about a decade of teaching experience, having taught writing and literature courses at St. Mary’s College, Indiana University South Bend, and Notre Dame.
-Now, she works as the Project Manager for the Medieval Studies Research Blog hosted by Notre Dame’s Medieval Institute.
+Karrie Fuller received her PhD in English from the University of Notre Dame, specializing in medieval literature and manuscripts.
+She has a decade of teaching experience under her belt, having taught writing and literature courses at St. Mary’s College, Indiana University South Bend, and Notre Dame.
+She also spent five years working as the Project Manager for the Medieval Studies Research Blog hosted by Notre Dame’s Medieval Institute.
 Her research interests include book history, travel literature, and Old and Middle English, to name just a few.
+Check out her portfolio.

 Many thanks to my enlisted peer reviewers, who provide excellent critical feedback on my drafts on a regular basis, especially Dr. Richard Fahey who has consistently volunteered his time.
 The overall comments and support from readers has also been invaluable.
 Thanks as well to the Medieval Institute at Notre Dame for inspiring and supporting this project in its early stages on the Medieval Studies Research Blog.
 Your encouragement has been extremely valuable.